vennix00/BasicC-LearningProjects/README.md

 # BasicCLearningProjects
-I upload basic projects that I use to practice C
+I upload basic projects that I have coded to practice C